Prisoner 3870, alias 'El Chapo,' appears in rare Mexican video

 Guards searched Guzman again before leading him to a bleak cell outfitted with a gray cement bench.
 They handed him a puffy jacket, a thin mattress and two rolls of toilet paper before locking the door.

-Reporting by Daina Beth Solomon in Mexico City; Editing by Matthew Lewis
+Reporting by Daina Beth Solomon in Mexico City; Editing by Matthew Lewis and Tom Brown